ongdexter/ar3_core/README.md

 # AR3 Core Software
 This repository provides the software for control of the AR3 arm with ros_control and MoveIt.
 I hope to provide fellow robotic arm enthusiasts with a starting point to explore using ROS for controlling the arm.
 The baseline implementation is designed to accomodate the original hardware and firmware, including the message structures for communication.
 Moving forward, I will do my best to continue to keep it accessible.
 I plan to explore some interesting concepts that I have in mind for on-arm vision, grippers and human-robot interaction and I will share my projects here if possible.

+You may also wish to check out some hardware modifications that I've made for joint encoders at [ar3_hardware_mods](https://github.com/ongdexter/ar3_hardware_mods).

 * [Overview](#Overview)
 * [Installation](#Installation)
 * [Usage](#Usage)